tim-roberts1/tva/website/docs/development/getting-started/support.md

 ### Github

 Pluralsight Design uses Github issues as a bug and feature request tracker.
-If you think you have found a bug, or have a new feature idea, please start by making sure it hasn't already been [reported or fixed](https://github.com/pluralsight/tva/issues?q=is%3Aissue+is%3Aclosed).
+If you think you have found a bug, or have a new feature idea, please start by making sure it hasn't already been [reported or fixed](https://github.com/pluralsight/pando/issues?q=is%3Aissue+is%3Aclosed).
 You can search through existing issues, pull requests, and discussions to see if someone has reported one similar to yours.

 #### Issue Steps

 1. Check if issue has already been reported or closed
 2. Check if discussion has been created
-3. If you answered "no" to 1 and 2, [open an issue on the TVA repo](https://github.com/pluralsight/tva/issues/new/choose)
+3. If you answered "no" to 1 and 2, [open an issue on the Pando repo](https://github.com/pluralsight/pando/issues/new/choose)

 ### New issue guidelines